NYDino/simple-chat/README.md

 ## Installation

-Use the package manager [yarn](https://yarnpkg.com/en/) to install the necessary libs and start the project.
+Use the package manager [yarn](https://yarnpkg.com/en/) to install the necessary libs.

 ```bash
 yarn install